daarnolducsd/ep5book/docs/07-week7.md

 This rise occurs for both college-educated and less-educated mothers, but the rise is especially dramatic for college-educated mothers.
 Why is this puzzling?
 Well, this is a time period in which the returns to education were increasing a lot.
 In other words, these college-educated mothers had a lot to gain from working in the labor market, but in the data, we find they are spending more time on childcare.
 In this section of the course, we will explore why.

 In order to explore this question we will use data from the American Time Use Survey (ATUS).
-This is a survey administered by the Bureau of Labor Statistics, and agency that collects many important statistics concerning the U.S. economy.
+This is a survey administered by the Bureau of Labor Statistics, an agency that collects many important statistics concerning the U.S. economy.

 The data is based on "time diaries" which are detailed descriptions of the activities in a given day.
 For example, if the interview was held on a Tuesday, the individual would report everything they did on Monday (from 4 AM Monday to 4 AM Tuesday).
 This is a useful survey technique to get an accurate representation of how much time people spend on various activities.